erik78se/charm-ntp-centos/README.md

 But to be sure:

 <pre>
-~/allcode/hpc$ charm build ./src --build-dir=builds
+make build
 </pre>

+# Local deply
+juju deploy ./builds/ntp-centos